Learning Algebraic Representation for Systematic Generalization in Abstract Reasoning: Introduction

 \item By decoding the predicted representation in the algebraic structure, we can also generate an answer that satisfies the hidden relation in the context. \end{enumerate}

-This work makes three major contributions: (1) We propose the \ac{alans} learner.
-Compared to existing monolithic models, the \ac{alans} learner adopts a neuro-semi-symbolic design, where the problem-solving process is decomposed into neural visual perception and algebraic abstract reasoning.
-(2) To demonstrate the efficacy of incorporating an algebraic treatment in abstract spatial-temporal reasoning, we show the superior systematic generalization ability of the proposed \ac{alans} learner in various extrapolatory \ac{rpm} domains.
+This work makes three major contributions.
+(1) We propose the \ac{alans} learner, a neuro-semi-symbolic design, in contrast to existing monolithic models.
+(2) To demonstrate the efficacy of incorporating an algebraic treatment in reasoning, we show the superior systematic generalization ability of the proposed \ac{alans} learner in various extrapolatory \ac{rpm} domains.
 (3) We present analyses into both neural visual perception and algebraic abstract reasoning.
-We also show the generative potential of \ac{alans}.